-Strategy: 6-440.5 Objective: Build Sandbag Dam
+Strategy: 6-440.5 Objective: Build a sand bag barrier to exclude oil from the wetland channels.
 Strategy: Four tidal channels are located around the perimeter of the wetland from a promontory on the north end of the wetland to the far south end of the refuge at the F Street road culvert.
 Each inlet will require at least 100 sandbags to close the respective tidal inlet.
-When this protection strategy is preferrable, responders should consider using it at the inlet identified for boom protection in strategy 6-440.4
+When this protection strategy is preferrable, responders should consider using it at the inlet identified for boom protection in strategy 6-440.4 Table of Response Resources